algorand-devrel/flash-loan/README.md

 ## !
 Disclaimer !
 **This code should not be considered a reference implementation or a set of guidelines on how to implement flash loans on Algorand.
-This is only a demonstration of the Layer-1 capabilities of the protocol.**
+This is only a demonstration of the Layer-1 capabilities of the protocol.
+This code is written in the context of [this](https://developer.algorand.org/solutions/temp-do-not-publish-flash-loans-on-tealscript-vs-solidity/) article on Algorand Developer Portal**

 ## Introduction
 This project is a proof of concept for flash loans on Algorand.
 It implements flash loans as atomic group transactions